twilight-project/testnets/open-testnet-1/dockerize/readme.md

 #### Key Points to Consider
 1. When the docker starts the chain. it will go into initial block download (IBD) phase.
 This means that your node has joined the chain and is catching up.
 We cannot run btc-oracle until the chain has caught up.
 2. When the chain starts, your twilight address will be displayed.
-Please ensure that this address has nyks tokens in it.
+Once the chain is up to date, please get back to us so that we can send nyks tokens to your address.
 3. Once the IBD is done, go to ./scripts/nyks_entrypoint.sh file and uncomment line 10.
 Then simply rerun the container using the commands
 ```bash
 docker-compose down